 Notify your payroll provider and HMRC of who is being furloughed, from which date and if you are topping up any salaries.
 If we do your payroll at Wow, we can take care of this for you.

 Finally, keep communication channels open with your furloughed team member.
 This will likely be a worrying time for them and you may need them back at short notice when business picks up again.
 Note: You can find and use both the ‘agreement to furlough’ letter and the ‘confirmation of furlough’ letter here.

 We hope you find this guide useful.
 You should still get HR advice for your own situation but hopefully, you now have a better understanding of what the process entails.
+If you are a Wow client, you have access to our free HR helpline.
+If you need the details, please let us know.
 If you have any questions, please do not hesitate to contact Wow or Sam at Vibrant HR.